 On April 11, 1968, seven days after Dr. Martin Luther King Jr. was assassinated in Memphis, Tennessee, President Lyndon Johnson signed the nation's first Fair Housing Act into law.
-Declaring it to be the policy of the United States to provide...for fair housing throughout the United States the Act prohibited private and public housing providers from discrimination on the basis of race, color, religion, and national origin.
+Declaring it to be the Act prohibited private and public housing providers from discrimination on the basis of race, color, religion, and national origin.